 Water Is Your Mouth’s Best Friend

-- It Protects Your Teeth – Unlike sodas and coffee whose sugar and acidity serve to break down tooth enamel, water actually makes your teeth stronger.
-That’s because city water sources are treated with flouride, a compound that helps to strengthen enamel, which in turn helps to reduce your cavity risk.
-So not only are you avoiding sugars and acids, but you’re also actively strengthening your teeth every time your choose water over soda, juice or coffee.
+- It Protects Your Teeth Unlike sodas and coffee whose sugar and acidity serve to break down tooth enamel, water actually makes your teeth stronger.
+That’s because city water sources are treated with fluoride, a compound that helps to strengthen enamel, which in turn helps to reduce your cavity risk.
+So not only are you avoiding sugars and acids, but you’re also actively strengthening your teeth every time you choose water over soda, juice, or coffee.